 Jim has served the Church locally : Presbytery Moderator, Chaplain, Ministries Convener.
 Nationally: Ministries Council, Convener of Interim Ministry, trained as a Supervisor and has supervised many students in training for Ministry

-Jim has been Married to Marion, who hails from Northern Ireland via Shotts, for 24 years and their son Andrew, who has grown up in Kinghorn is a 3rd year Geography student at Aberdeen University.
+Jim has been Married to Marion, who hails from Northern Ireland via Shotts, for 24 years and their son Andrew, who has grown up in Kinghorn graduated from Aberdeen University and is now pursuing his career.